marcusgia2505/classsExGameInstructions/docs/Programming.rst

 - Second, globals programs are executed (in the order stated for the lecturer screen).
 - Third, subjects programs are executed (in the order stated at the participant screen).

 Subjects programs offer the option to delay them after the decision has been made.
-The provide the setting *execute only after input*.
+This is provided by the setting *execute only after input*.
 This means that the subjects program is not executed on the loading of the respective screen, but only after a participant submitted his or her decision.

 .. note:: This feature can be useful if you want to do some calculations with the current input before the next stage has started.
 You can e.g. add to inputs :php:`$a` and :php:`$b` and safe them as a new variable with :php:`$save('sum',$a+$b)`.
 Logically, this can only be done, once the inputs are provided.
 In some cases, it might be useful to have the sum already available in the next stage (e.g. to display the sum in a graph).